HackThisSite - Basic Challenges Walkthrough

 Basic challenge number 7 from HackTheSite.org requires basic UNIX command knowledge.

-Enter the year 2024 and you'll get a nice calender view:
+Enter the year 2024 and you'll get a nice calendar view:

 However, we don't care about the calendar.
 What we want to do is discover the password, which we know is stored in an unencryped file on the filesystem.